kevinbtalbert/kevinbtalbert.github.io/_posts/2023-10-27-pinecone-vector-db.md

 **4. Load the Embeddings Model**

-Load the embedding model `sentence-transformers/all-mpnet-base-v2` from Hugging Face
+Load the embedding model `sentence-transformers/all-mpnet-base-v2` from Hugging Face.
+The tokenizer is used to convert sentences into tokens.
+These tokens are essentially smaller chunks or words from the sentence that the model can understand and process.

 ```python
 tokenizer = AutoTokenizer.from_pretrained(EMBEDDING_MODEL_REPO)